TheRealMesteven/PulsarAddModels/README.md

 [ThunderKit](https://github.com/PassivePicasso/ThunderKit) - game dll import & asset build script
 [PML](https://github.com/PULSAR-Modders/pulsar-mod-loader) - modding api

-# It is important - FOR INTERIORS
+# It is important - FOR INTERIORS AND BODIES
 After importing the meshes into Unity, you need to set Read/Write to true.
 ![image](https://user-images.githubusercontent.com/41182613/220408063-b53c5b1e-ea36-4c7c-8a3d-a5acefca33c9.png)

+If you dont do it with bodies then itll be invisible but visible in the thumbnail.
+And if you dont have the skin bones then the body will T-pose with the head between the legs.
+Still not too sure on how to setup my own skin bones but using the meshes from the game allows me to already have skin attached.

 # Extracting Unity Files